yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 To do this, we need to access the bootstrap files we downloaded earlier.

-1. first extract the bootstrap files we downloaded earlier (right click on the bootstrap zip file and select Extract Here)
+1. First extract the bootstrap files we downloaded earlier (right click on the bootstrap zip file and select Extract Here)

 ![extract bootstrap](../assets/wallet7.png)

-2. double click the folder BITG_Bootstrap
+2. Double click the folder BITG_Bootstrap
 3. Click anywhere inside the folder, and press CTRL+A to select all files and folders, then CTRL+C to copy them

 ![copy bootstrap](../assets/wallet8.png)

 4. Navigate to the /home/bitg/ folder.
 Click anywhere in the folder and press ``CTRL + H`` This will reveal the hidden folders.

+> NOTE: Any folder with a '.' in front of it is hidden by default in Linux

-5. Open the .bitcoingreen folder, click anywhere inside it and then press CTRL+V to paste them into this folder (NOTE the '.' before .bitcongreen – this is the default data directory for the wallet that we chose when we installed it)
+5. Open the (now unhidden) .bitcoingreen folder, click anywhere inside it and then press CTRL+V to paste them into this folder (NOTE the '.' before .bitcongreen – this is the default data directory for the wallet that we chose when we installed it)
 6. You will see a warning popup that says you are about to overwrite files.
 Make sure you check the 'Apply this option to all existing files' and then click the Overwrite button

 ![paste bootstrap files into .bitcoin directory](../assets/wallet9.png)